Definitions of knowledge: Justified true belief

 Many philosophers define knowledge as justified true belief (JTB).
 This definition characterizes knowledge in relation to three essential features: S knows that p if and only if (1) p is true, (2) S believes that p, and (3) this belief is justified.
 A version of this definition was considered and rejected by Socrates in Plato's Theaetetus.
-Today there is wide, though not universal, agreement among analytic philosophers that the first two criteria are correct, i.e. that knowledge implies true belief.
+Today, there is wide, though not universal, agreement among analytic philosophers that the first two criteria are correct, i.e., that knowledge implies true belief.
 Most of the controversy concerns the role of justification: what it is, whether it is needed, and what additional requirements it has to fulfill.

 Truth

-There is overwhelming agreement that knowledge implies truth.
+There is wide agreement that knowledge implies truth.
 In this regard, one cannot know things that are not true even if the corresponding belief is justified and rational.
-So nobody can know that Hillary Clinton won the 2016 US Presidential election since this did not happen.
+As an example, nobody can know that Winston Churchill won the 1996 US Presidential election, since this was not the result of the election.
 This reflects the idea that knowledge is a relation through which a person stands in cognitive contact with reality.
 This contact implies that the known proposition is true.

 Nonetheless, some theorists have also proposed that truth may not always be necessary for knowledge.
 In this regard, a justified belief that is widely held within a community may be seen as knowledge even if it is false.
 Another doubt is due to some cases in everyday discourse where the term is used to express a strong conviction.
-For example, a diehard fan of Hillary Clinton might claim that they knew she would win.
+For example, a strong supporter of Hillary Clinton might claim that they "knew" she would win the 2016 US presidential election.
 But such examples have not convinced many theorists.
 Instead, this claim is probably better understood as an exaggeration than as an actual knowledge claim.
 Such doubts are minority opinions and most theorists accept that knowledge implies truth.